Black Widow (video game): Reception

 Black Widow topped the US RePlay arcade chart for software conversion kits in May 1983.

 Legacy

-Black Widow was included in Atari Anniversary Edition Redux for the Sony PlayStation, released in 2001.
-In 2003, Microsoft Windows could play Black Widow as part of Atari - 80 Classic Games in One!.
-Released in 2004, Atari Anthology ported the game to the PlayStation 2 and Xbox gaming consoles, and in 2005, the Nokia N-Gage cellular phone received a copy of Black Widow in Atari Masterpieces Volume 1.
+Black Widow was included in Atari Anniversary Edition Redux for the PlayStation in 2001.
+In 2003, it was included in Atari - 80 Classic Games in One! for Microsoft Windows.
+In 2004, it was included in Atari Anthology for PlayStation 2 and Xbox, and in 2005, it was included in Atari Masterpieces Volume 1 for the N-Gage.

-James Vollandt holds the official record for this game with a maximum 930,100 points.
+James Vollandt holds the official record for this game, with a maximum 930,100 points.

-On 29 September 2021, Atari announced a remake, Black Widow: Recharged for consoles (including the Atari VCS) and PC.
-It was released on 28 October 2021.
+A remake, Black Widow: Recharged, was released for multiple systems, including the Atari VCS (2021 console) and Windows, in October 2021.